bkellerlab/molecularRotationalGrids/README.md

 ## Complex applications: using python package

 Users who would like to build custom grids, pseudotrajectories or sets of rotations can import ```molgri``` as a python package (following installation described above) and work with all provided modules.
-Documentation is provided in form of docstrings and available
+Documentation of all modules is available online
 [via ReadTheDocs](https://molgri.readthedocs.io/en/main/).